Para quem acompanha o blog, não é nenhuma novidade. Mas notícias como essa são importantes para ir quebrando a resistência dos profissionais de saúde.

 eating any vegetables cooked with added fat, nuts, peanut butter,

-tuna canned in oil, vegetable oils, and olive oil.;
+tuna canned in oil, vegetable oils, and olive oil.; - the FDA

 recently issued a warning letter to a manufacturer of minimally processed